It’s another beautiful morning in Siem Reap, and a brand new day in my backpacking Cambodia trip.

 I begin my day with the amazing breakfast, with one of the best-est fresh Pineapples I have ever had in million years.
 The buffet spread is pure joy and I can spend the whole day just eating, but I have to go.
+A breakfast of juicy tropical fruits – One of the definite pros of traveling in South East Asia.

 Out on the road, I negotiate with a tuk-tuk driver, and quite expertly so.
 I fix him for less than half the price I paid the day before!
 I am getting better at this stuff very quickly.
 Part of the reason I could fix it at a measly price ($8 U.S.) was that the temples I plan to go are located very near to each other, as I covered the far flung ones the day before.
 Remember my strategy?
 (Also read: Siem Reap – The Smiling God)